xapple/forest_puller/NOTES.md

 * Possibly convert the m^3 into net CO2 emission in tons for faostat, ipcc, hpffre.
 Strategy for converting volume into tons of carbon:

-  - Deal with special case 'pinus'.

-  - Collapse missing speices into remaining.

   - See demand_to_dist in dist_maker

   - To go from over to under: 0.88 conversion factor.
 See UNEC.